 So Maria Grazia, you’re working on the SKAO’s low-frequency telescope being built in Australia – what does your job entail?

 I am the SKA-Low Telescope Engineer, and as such I am the responsible, on the technical side, for the design and delivery of the overall low-frequency (SKA-Low) telescope.
 As you know, we are talking about one of the biggest challenges in radio astronomy, so my job consists in making sure that we deliver to our scientific community a unique instrument at low-frequency.
 This entails cross-checking that everything is in place, that we include in our design all the capabilities and flexibility needed to do huge discoveries, and that we do not forget anything that may impact the success of this amazing project.
 All of this staying within budget, time and other constraints.
 Not easy!

 For this reason, every day I work closely with my colleagues, both on the engineering and management side, and beyond, to look after the different aspects of the design and delivery of the telescope.
 This includes analysing the design from different perspectives, taking into account the different possibilities and trade-offs, anticipating what could go wrong and how to prevent this, managing the technical aspects at system-level and identify the next steps forward.

-“In the SKA, collaboration between engineers and scientists is essential – everything you do has a clear impact on what you can discover.”
+“In the SKA project, collaboration between engineers and scientists is essential – everything you do has a clear impact on what you can discover.”

 What did you do before this?